b1n1yam/b1n1yam/README.md

 Hey there 👋🏾

-I’m Biniyam, a  full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
+I’m Biniyam, a  full-stack engineer, motivated coder, and self-proclaimed designer who specializes in front-end development.
 I am a huge advocate for open-source  and believe in the power of collaboration to drive innovation.
 I am also the co-founder and CTO of Qinash, where I lead the development of cutting-edge web applications.
 Let's connect and work together to build something great!

 Want to know more about me?
 [Check out my portfolio.](https://biniyamdaniel.vercel.app/)